jaantollander/masters-thesis/content/20_background.md

 `setxattr` | Set an extended attribute value `getxattr` | Retrieve an extended attribute value

-: \label{tab:systemcalls} System calls and their variants for file system interface.
+: \label{tab:systemcalls}
+This table lists the system calls for virtual file system.
-For in-depth documentation about system calls, we refer to *The Linux man-pages project* [@linuxmanpages, sec.
+For in-depth documentation about system calls, we recommend the Linux Man Pages [@linuxmanpages, sec.
 2].
-In Linux, you can use `man 2 <system-call>` command to read the manual page of an system call.
+In Linux, we can use `man 2 <system-call>` command to read the manual page of specific system call.

 Linux is a *multiuser* system, which means that multiple users can use the computer at the same time.
 The kernel provides an abstraction of a virtual private computer for each user, allowing multiple users to operate independently on the same computer system.